Rent to own a house is also called lease to own house (or a whole slew of other phrases… like “lease option”, etc.).

 The End Of The Rent To Own Agreement… What Happens?

-Of course the idea of getting into a rent to own home in Washington DC and North Carolina is that during the rental term… you improve your credit and financial stability so you can get a normal home loan at a bank.
+Of course the idea of getting into a rent to own home in Charlotte is that during the rental term… you improve your credit and financial stability so you can get a normal home loan at a bank.

-So during that whole period… you should be really working to improve your credit… save up money… and work with a local Washington DC and North Carolina mortgage broker or bank to get pre-qualified BEFORE the rent to own agreement expires.
+So during that whole period… you should be really working to improve your credit… save up money… and work with a local Charlotte mortgage broker or bank to get pre-qualified BEFORE the rent to own agreement expires.

 At the end of the rental period, you as the tenant / buyer have the choice to either buy the house at the price in the agreement… or you can walk away and not buy the house just like a normal rental house.